-Causes of a Tooth Infection
+Causes of Tooth Infection

-- Untreated decay
+- Untreated tooth decay

 - Chipped or cracked teeth

-- Crowns that don’t fit
+- Crowns that don’t fit properly

 - Repeated dental procedures

-Symptoms of an Infected Root Canal
+Signs of an Infected Root Canal

-- Sensitivity to hot or cold
+- Sensitivity to hot and cold temperatures

 - Tooth pain

-- Swollen gums
+- Swollen or tender gums